asen/smg/docs/smg.md

 #### Labels filter

 - when set, only objects whitch match the corresponding object labels expression will be matched by the filter.
+See the Index Filter section of the configuration reference for the [labels filter syntax](smg-config.html#filters-lbls),

 <a name="flt-index" />